bhusit-git/Condo-SaaS/docs/v1-implementation-contract.md

 The v1 validation slice is:

-1. Create Organization and Condo.
+1. Create Organization and Condo with required Condo profile fields.
 2. Import Building, Unit, Resident, and Unit Resident data.
 3. Bind a Resident to LINE through the Shared Platform LINE OA.
 4. Receive a Parcel for the Resident's Unit.